josegcpa/josegpca.github.io/collections/_publications_previous/2018-09-04-review-paediatric-hiv.md

 ---
-title: "An overview of antiretroviral agents for treating HIV infection in paediatric population."
+title: "An overview of antiretroviral agents for treating HIV infection in paediatric population"
 collection: publications_previous
 excerpt: "Comprehensive review focusing on the structural aspect of antiretroviral compounds used to treat paediatric HIV."
 venue: Current Medicinal Chemistry